HabocMAryjoyce/appdev/README.md

 - The lord of the rings
 - Avatar
 - The how's of us
-- My ex's amd whys
+- My ex's and whys